Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 You can find the instructions for creating a Key Vault [here](https://docs.microsoft.com/azure/key-vault/general/quick-create-portal).

 After the Key Vault is created [upload your own certificate or create a new certificate entirely](https://docs.microsoft.com/azure/key-vault/certificates/tutorial-import-certificate) and store it in the Key Vault.
-To generate a certificate in the Azure portal select **Generate** as the **Method of Certificate Creation** instead of **Import** and fill in the configuration as appropriate.
+To generate a certificate in the Microsoft admin center select **Generate** as the **Method of Certificate Creation** instead of **Import** and fill in the configuration as appropriate.

 If you create a new certificate you should download a **CER** format copy of the certificate.
 You'll need it to [register the certificate with your application](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#add-credentials).